 - The student must have a current official FAFSA on file and have received an award notification from our office or have had his/her federal aid eligibility evaluated.
 Do not complete the next steps if this step is not complete!

-- To apply, the parent borrower must go to StudentLoans.gov (Note: This is the U.S. Department of Education’s official student loan website, which has a .gov extension.
+- To apply, you must go to StudentLoans.gov (Note: This is the U.S. Department of Education’s official student loan website, which has a .gov extension.
 Do not use StudentLoans.com, which is a commercial website.).

 - Sign in under Manage My Direct Loan using your U.S. Department of Education Personal Identification Number (PIN).
-If the parent borrower does not already have a PIN, they will need to apply for one through www.pin.ed.gov.
+If you do not already have a PIN, you will need to apply for one at www.pin.ed.gov.

 - When the next page opens, select Request a Direct PLUS Loan and then select Parent PLUS as the loan type.

 - For summer 2014, choose Award Year = 2013-2014.